-At last, I’m here to report that April and I accomplished building our wooden spiral staircase.
+At last, I’m here to report that April and I finished building our wooden spiral staircase.
 Over the course of five days, literally up to the day before we left Dancing Rabbit, we installed the risers and treads.
-The staircase design came from our dearest Tom Cundiff, who instructed us on the layout over the phone and in person during our last Timber Frame Workshop.
-It took us a while to fully grasp the layout and the flow of things, but once we fully understood the principles, it went fairly smoothly.
-Well, the physical side of building it was extremely physically taxing, but I digress.
+The spiral staircase design came from our dearest Tom Cundiff, who instructed us on the layout over the phone and in person during our last Timber Frame Workshop.
+It took us a while to fully grasp the layout and the flow of things, but once we understood the principles, it went fairly smoothly.
+Well, the actual building was extremely physically taxing, but I digress.

 And so this is our attempt at a DIY wooden spiral staircase.
-Here’s more of what it looks like, and how we built it.
+Here’s how we built it.

 The Wooden Spiral Staircase Design